 Other places to visit in Uzbekistan

 From Samarkand you can also venture into the little explored Nuratau mountains and Shakrisabz, the birth place of Timur the Great.
 Further on lies Termez.
-This border town near Afghanistan that has some interesting archeological ruins as well.
+This border town near Afghanistan has some interesting archeological ruins.

 Disclaimer: This post about the best places to visit in Uzbekistan contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!